Steam Boilers

 Here's a step-by-step look at how the process unfolds:

-Treated water enters the boiler through the feedwater system.
-Good water quality prevents scaling and corrosion.
+Treated water enters the heating system through the feedwater system.
+Good water quality prevents scaling and corrosion. - Heat Generation

-After releasing energy, the steam condenses back into water and returns to the boiler, forming a closed-loop system that conserves both water and energy.
+After releasing energy, the steam condenses back into water and returns to the unit, forming a closed-loop system that conserves both water and energy.

-This efficient cycle makes steam boilers a vital component in industrial heating and power systems.
+This efficient cycle makes industrial steam generators a vital component in industrial heating and power systems.

 Major Components of a Steam Boiler